For your convenience, we offer a number of ways to set up a Yarkon Server.

 When the stack generation process is complete, get the URL for the newly launched instance from the Outputs tab of the stack details.
 Put this URL in the address box of a browser to complete the one page set up step.

 Cross-origin resource sharing (CORS) defines a way for client web applications that are loaded in one domain to interact with resources in a different domain.
-When using Yarkon Server, enabling CORS is always necessary, so make sure to familiarize yourself with the subject by reading this document from Amazon.
+When using Yarkon Server, enabling CORS is necessary, unless when using the Proxy mode, so make sure to familiarize yourself with the subject by reading this document from Amazon.

 Important: the ACLs and policies continue to apply when you enable CORS on the bucket.
 Changing the CORS rules for a bucket does not have any impact on its ACL and policies.